Zaid-Ajaj/tabula-rasa/README.md

 ```

 # Unit-testable at the composition root level:
 The composition root is where the application functionality gets all the dependencies it needs to run to application like the database and a logger.
-In this application, the composition root is where we contruct an implementation for the `IBlogApi` protocol:
+In this application, the composition root is where we construct an implementation for the `IBlogApi` protocol:
 ```fs
 let liftAsync x = async { return x }